 Physical and chemical properties and roles of the principal biological constituents.
 Catalysis in biological systems.
 Metabolism of the principal cell constituents.
 The molecular anatomy of cells.
 Multicellular organisation.
 The biochemistry of body fluids and specialised tissues.
 Intermediary metabolism in man.
 Regulation of metabolic processes.
 Nutrition.

 Practical work to illustrate the lecture course.

 Cantarow and Schepartz-Biochemistry.
-Saunders, Latest ed.
-Cantarow and Trumper-Clinical Biochemistry.
-Saunders, 6th ed.
+Saunders, Latest ed. or White, Handler and Smith-Principles of Biochemistry.
+3rd ed.

 17.221 Microbiology